 Danish-born designer Simone Fabricius has always loved drawing.
 From an early age, she recognized her passion for design, and after studying graphic design at the University of Copenhagen she moved to Paris to continue pursuing her career.
 After ten years of working for larger international branding and design agencies, Fabricius was ready to start something new.

 Drawn by its pulsing energy, diversity, and abounding opportunity, Simone moved to New York looking for more boutique creative work.
-That’s when Spherical first had the opportunity to collaborate with her, working closely with the Palisociety team to build a new brand identity for the buzz worthy hotel collection.
+That’s when Spherical, luxury marketing agency, first had the opportunity to collaborate with her, working closely with the Palisociety team to build a new brand identity for the buzz worthy hotel collection.
 The partnership was awarded a prestigious W3 Silver Award by the Academy of Interactive and Visual Arts for website visual appeal.

 On a recent sunny afternoon, we met up with Simone in Brooklyn’s Greenpoint neighborhood—where her studio is—to learn more about her path to becoming a creative director.